peace-of-code/peace-of-code.github.io/page1.md

-Over the years I have written code in most of the possible and most bizarre styles you can think of.
+Over the years I have been forced to write code in most of the possible and most bizarre styles you can think of.

 I will not argue with a team about how the code must look.
 As long as team's code style is self consistent and readable I can follow it.